HYDRA: Hypergradient Data Relevance Analysis for Interpreting Deep Neural Networks: : Hypergradient for Data Relevance Analysis

-where $\persampleloss{i}{}$ is the per-sample loss, such as cross entropy, and $\lambda$ is a regularization coefficient.
-In this paper, we adopt the $\ell_2$ regularizer $R(\param) = \regularizer$.
-The data weight $\epsilon_i$ is set to zero during training; its function will be explained shortly.
-See Table~\ref{tab:notations} for notations used in this paper.
+where $\lossfun$ is the per-sample loss such as cross entropy, and $\weightdecay$ is a regularization coefficient.
+In this paper, we adopt $L^2$ regularization $\regularizer(\param) = \ltworegularizer$.
+The sample loss weight $\epsilon_i$ is set to zero during training; its function will be explained shortly.
+See table~\ref{tab:notations} for the notations used in this paper.